 - Treat you at all times with courtesy, respect, and full recognition of dignity and individuality.

 Additional residents’ rights for nursing homes and residential care facility residents can be found in the Ohio Revised Code.
-Additionally, the law provides rights regarding transfer and discharge.
+Also, the law provides rights regarding transfer and discharge.
 Nursing homes are subject to federal law as well; Residential Care Facilities are not.

 Residential Facilities Class 2

-Residents of Residential Facilities Class 2, also known as Adult Care Facilities or group homes, have rights guaranteed by the Ohio Revised Code including the right to express grievances and speak with a long-term care ombudsman or representative from the Ohio Department of Mental Health and Addiction Aervices in private.
+Residents of Residential Facilities Class 2, also known as Adult Care Facilities or group homes, have rights guaranteed by the Ohio Revised Code including the right to express grievances and speak with a long-term care ombudsman or representative from the Ohio Department of Mental Health and Addiction Services in private.

 Home- and Community-Based Services